Hacker News

 Alright.
 Well how about we worry about that in 8100 years?

-17 minutes ago by dredmorbius
+4 years ago by dredmorbius

 Ultimately an economy has to meet the fundamental physical needs of human beings (at least until we're all Singularitied into Hive Mind Cryostatsis Upload Tanks or equivalent).
 That's food, clothing, shelter, and the rest of it --- the base of Maslow's Pyramid.